 Zeifman, a lifelong Democrat, also called Clinton a “liar” and “an unethical, dishonest lawyer.”
 He reported her legal brief was so fraudulent and ridiculous, she would have been disbarred if she had submitted it to a judge.

 Polk cited Clinton’s brief arguing Nixon should not be granted legal counsel due to a lack of precedent.
 But Clinton deliberately ignored the then-recent case of Supreme Court Justice William O. Douglas, who was allowed to have a lawyer during the impeachment attempt against him in 1970.

 Other accusations against Hillary Clinton include mysteriously turning a $1,000 in investment in cattle futures into a $100,000 profit and “losing” law-billing records subpoenaed in 1994 that suddenly appeared in 1996 in a room next to her office.

 Then there was Travelgate, when the staff of the White House travel office was fired to make way for Clinton cronies.

-The American voters, however, haven’t forgotten.
+The American voters, apparently, haven’t forgotten some of the issues.
 In the Deseret News in Utah, readers suggested the following questions for Hillary Clinton: